Dog Health Certificate for Travel: Complete 2026 Guide

 Everything about dog health certificates for travel in 2026.
-Types, costs, timelines, state-by-state rules, and step-by-step instructions for domestic and international trips.
+Types, costs, timelines, state rules, and step-by-step instructions for domestic and international trips.
+Plan ahead.

 This post may contain affiliate links.
 Disclosure

-Updated for 2026 with current USDA requirements and airline documentation standards.
+Updated for 2026 with current USDA-APHIS requirements, airline documentation standards, and high-risk country rabies certification rules.

-Health certificates are the paperwork nobody thinks about until three days before a trip when they suddenly discover their airline, their destination state, or their destination country requires one.
+Health certificates are the paperwork nobody thinks about until three days before a trip — then they suddenly discover their airline, destination state, or destination country requires one.
 I cannot tell you how many frantic emails I have received from readers saying “I fly in four days and just found out I need a health certificate — what do I do?”

 Do not be that person.
 This guide explains every type of health certificate you might need for dog travel, how to get them, what they cost, how long they are valid, and the specific requirements for domestic, international, and airline travel.
-Print this page, bookmark it, or save it somewhere you will actually look at it before your next trip.
+Bookmark this page and check it before every trip.

 Types of Health Certificates